vercel/next.js/docs/basic-features/image-optimization.md

 ### Device Sizes

-You can specify a list of device widths breakpoints using the `deviceSizes` property.
+You can specify a list of device width breakpoints using the `deviceSizes` property.
 Since images maintain their aspect ratio using the `width` and `height` attributes of the source image, there is no need to specify height in `next.config.js` – only the width.
 These values will be used by the browser to determine which size image should load.

 ```js
 module.exports = {